rgomez31UAQ/flatcam-2025/README.md

-this was work in progress to have it working on ubunt 24.04 But I since switched to Manjaro, so this is not maintained anymore
+this was work in progress to have it working on ubunt 24.04 But I since switched to Manjaro, this is not maintained anymore

 FlatCAM-2025 (c)  2025 by Michel Lachaine